boryspaulewicz/bhsdtr/ordinal/Readme.md

 Hierarchical ordinal regression models in bhsdtr
 ================================================

 This document contains a short tutorial on fitting hierarchical ordinal polytomous regression models using the bhsdtr package, but there is more; It also contains some explanations, illustrated with annotated code, of several issues related to ordinal models in general, and Signal Detection Theory and Item Response Theory in particular.
-If you are interested in SDT, IRT, or ordinal models in general, perhaps you will find something useful here.
+If you are interested in any of these topics, perhaps you will find something useful here.

 Anyway, it is now possible to fit hierarchical (more than two possible values) ordinal regression models in bhsdtr by using order-preserving link functions for the thresholds.
 If you have a bunch of Likert-type items, or confidence ratings, or PAS ratings, or anything of this sort in your data, then this model may suit your needs.
 To my knowledge this is a new kind of hierarchical ordinal model that can be used to estimate variability in the thresholds in a way that until recently was not possible.

-Ordinal polytomous variables are common in psychology, they are usually analyzed by fitting a linear model, and all sorts of bad things happen because of this, but only a few people seem to care.
+Ordinal polytomous variables are common in psychology, they are usually analyzed by fitting a linear model, and all sorts of bad things happen because of this, but most people do not seem to care.
 I for one do not always care about this.
 We will not address this kind of problems here, because we will analyze ordinal data using (hierarchical) ordinal models.

 We will use the following libraries and global variables: